-• Select and brief a Safety Officer
+• Select and brief a safety officer.

-Select a Safety Officer to assist you during the test.
+Select a safety officer to assist you during the test.
 This person is there to protect the candidates from injury during the testing process, is not taking the test, and is not assisting with the testing process.
+The safety officer must be qualified at the level being tested.